Higher genus theory: Expansion groups and expansion Lie algebras

 Similar comments apply in the case of an $n$-expansion Lie algebra and the algebra $C([n], \bullet)$.
 This gives a slightly alternative approach to the \emph{a priori} proof that the universal objects exists, i.e. of Proposition \ref{trivial universal}.
 Note that the existence of a universal object is a vital input for the proof of Theorem \ref{governing group is universal}, namely when one applies Proposition \ref{trivial universal}.

-This point of view makes also more natural the fact that $\mathcal{G}([n])$ is defined as a product of a few explicit $n$-expansion groups.
+This point of view shows that $\mathcal{G}([n])$ is naturally defined as a product of a few explicit $n$-expansion groups.
 The meaning of Theorem \ref{governing group is universal} is then that from the trivial universal object, gotten by multiplying out all $n$-expansions, one can extract a simple explicit presentation, namely the definition of $\mathcal{G}([n])$. \end{remark}